Last Updated on

 How to Remove Paint from Wood in 7 Easy Steps

 Removing paint from wood does differ slightly.
-So if you’re working with tools and chemicals make sure you read the instructions on the packets first before using.
+So if you’re working with tools and chemical stripper make sure you read the instructions on the packets first before using.
 But here are our 7 steps to removing paint from wood.

 Step 1: Ensure the Wood is Worth Stripping